 Cervical Facet joint injection:

 This is indicated for treating cervical facet joint pain.
-About 53 - 54% of neck pain is because of facet joint disease.
+About 53 – 54% of neck pain is because of facet joint disease.
 Usually the procedure is for making a diagnosis.
 Sometimes, facet joint injection is performed for therapeutic reasons, however scientific research does not support this treatment.
-For the diagnosis of facet joint mediated pain, a diagnostic nerve block is performed to make the affected or suspected joint numb.
+For the diagnosis of facet joint mediated pain, a diagnostic nerve block is performed to make the affected or suspected joint numbness.
 If the procedure relieves the pain completely then the procedure is repeated to rule out a placebo response.
-A placebo response is a false positive response which can be compared with "sugar pill" response.
+A placebo response is a false positive response which can be compared with “sugar pill” response.
 If both the time the response is positive means adequate pain relief then those nerves are destroyed using radiofrequency technology (see below) for long term pain relief.

 Lumbar Epidural Steroid Injection: